 Individuals or groups can self-nominate or they can be nominated by colleagues or community or other appropriate external agencies.
 Endorsements from community and enterprise partners are also of course welcomed.
-Please fill in this form: https://goo.gl/7yOxeq
+The nomination form is available at https://goo.gl/forms/6mNb1o1pmEEfHw9h1

 CRITERIA FOR THE AWARD

 The following are criteria by which the submissions will be judged: